Chip Pashayan

 Charles Sahag "Chip" Pashayan Jr. (born March 27, 1941) is an American lawyer and politician from California.
 He served as a Republican Congressman from the Fresno area in California's Central Valley from 1979 to 1991.

 Biography

+Born in Fresno, Pashayan attended Bullard High School, graduated with a B.A. from Pomona College in 1963 and earned his J.D. from the University of California, Hastings College of the Law in 1968.